 Last updated 10th January, 2020.

-Deploying models is the main feature of the serving engine.
+Deploying models is the main feature of the ML Serving.
 This guide provides step by step instructions on how to deploy a serialized model.

-- Having previously created a serving engine namespace.
+- Having previously created a ML Serving namespace.
 Steps are described in section Initializing namespace

 - Having previously exported your machine learning model into a supported format.
 Steps to export TensorFlow models are described here, steps to export Scikit-Learn models are described here.